Yom Kippur War

 However, the Syrians pressed the attack in spite of their losses, and the vastly outnumbered defenders lost a number of tanks.

-Within six hours of the initial assault, the first Israeli line of defense was overrun by sheer wight of numbers, but the Israelis continued to resist.
+Within six hours of the initial assault, the first Israeli line of defense was overrun by sheer weight of numbers, but the Israelis continued to resist.

 This roadway would prove one of the main strategic hinges of the battle.
 It led straight from the main Syrian breakthrough points to, which was not only the location of Israeli divisional headquarters but the most important crossroads on the Heights.